Japanese mythology AI Videos

 Describe your Japanese mythology scene

-Write the Japanese mythology scene you want, including the moment, location, and camera direction.
+Write the Japanese mythology scene you want, in plain words.

 2. 02